 Spring Break is coming up quickly (though not quickly enough for some of us).
 In your mad dash to catch a plane to Daytona, Cancun, Tahoe or whatever sunny locale is beckoning you this year, you may want to refresh yourself on one of the most common questions we hear around this time of year: “Can you bring a vape on a plane?”
-The short answer: yes, vape devices and vape gear are permissible on flights.
+The short answer: yes, vape devices and vape gear are permissible on flights, but it’s more complicated than that.
 Now for the long answer…

 Vape Batteries Must Be Removed from Checked Baggage

-In 2016, the TSA tightened the rules on batteries for vape devices since those being used to power cheap vaporizers were considered a risk in the cargo hold.
+In 2016, the TSA tightened the rules on flying with a vape pen since those being used to power cheap vaporizers were considered a risk in the cargo hold.
 Therefore, though vape batteries are still permitted on flights, they cannot be packed into your checked baggage.
-If your battery is built into your e-cig or vaping device, then the entire device must either be kept on your person or as part of your carry-on.
+If your battery is built into your e-cig or vaping device, then the entire device must be kept either on your person or in your carry-on luggage.

 The Benefits of a Disassembled Vape Devices